 How Much Will Your Child Tax Credit Payment Be Each Month?

 The monthly payments are simply an advance of the child tax credit you would otherwise claim on your 2021 tax return, which must be filed by April 18, 2022.
 In most cases, if you receive all six payments this year (i.e., from July to December), the combined total of all your payments will equal 50% of the credit you're expected to qualify for on your 2021 return.
 You'll then claim the other half when your file your tax return next year.
 (Note that the monthly child tax credit payment amounts don't include the $500 credit available for older children, elderly parents, and other dependents.)

 For 2021 only, the child tax credit amount is increased from $2,000 for each child age 16 or younger to $3,600 per child for kids who are 5 years old or younger and $3,000 per child for kids 6 to 17 years of age.
 If you received your first payment in July, that means the maximum monthly payment for each child under age 6 is $300 and for each child age 6 to 17 is $250.
 Note that families with higher incomes won't receive that much or could be denied the credit altogether, but most eligible parents will see a considerable bump in their child tax credit for the 2021 tax year.
 (Use our 2021 Child Tax Credit Calculator to see how much you should receive each month if you're first payment arrived in July.)

 Families who get their first monthly payment after July will still receive 50% of their total credit for the year.
 As a result, the total payment will be spread over less than six months, making each monthly payment larger.
-For example, the maximum monthly payment for a family that received its first payment in October is $600-per-child for kids under age 6 and $500-per-child for kids ages 6 through 17.
+For example, the maximum monthly payment for a family that received its first payment in November is $900-per-child for kids under age 6 and $750-per-child for kids ages 6 through 17.
 If you receive your first payment in December, you'll get $1,800 for each child age 5 and under, and $1,500 for each kid age 6 to 17.